Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Redundancy: When the business doesn’t need your role anymore

 Employment Relations Act 2000, ss 4(1A), 103A

-First, you must have been given a reasonable amount of notice that your job could be affected by redundancies.
+• if you were given a reasonable amount of notice that your job could be affected by redundancies, and

-• have given you the relevant information about the proposal (including, for example, the selection criteria to be used if the proposal is for some employees to be made redundant and some not)
+• if you were given relevant information about the redundancy proposal (including, for example, the selection criteria to be used if the proposal is for some employees to be made redundant and some not), and

-• have given you a chance to properly consider this information
+• if you were given a chance to properly consider the information, and

-• have given you a chance to have input into the decision-making process by making proposals, and
+• if you were given the chance to have input into the decision-making process, and

-• have genuinely considered any proposals you do put forward.
+• if the employer genuinely considered any proposals that were put forward.

 Your employer can’t just consult with you as a formality after they’ve already made a final decision.
 The consultation process must be genuine, and your employer must keep an open mind about alternatives.
 The duty of good faith also requires your employer to be responsive and communicative in these situations.

-However, the requirement to consult doesn’t mean the employer has to negotiate with you with the aim of coming to an agreement: the final decision will still be the employer’s.
+However, the requirement to consult doesn’t mean the employer doesn’t get the final say.
 They also don’t have to consult with you about whether a redundancy would be an appropriate business decision.

-The Employment Relations Authority may also look at other issues, such as whether the employer provided you with counselling, with career and financial advice, and with retraining.
+The ERA may also look at other issues, such as whether the employer provided you with counselling, with career and financial advice, and with retraining.

 Does my employer have to pay me compensation if I’m made redundant?